andrewcourtice/plug.js/README.md

 } ]);
 ```

-**Note**: The `objectModifier` module is injected (as a singleton) into each plug instance.
-The `objectModifier` module allows you to perform various operations on objects such as cloning and extending.
+**Note**: The `oMod` module is injected (as a singleton) into each plug instance.
+The `oMod` module allows you to perform various operations on objects such as cloning and extending.

 ### Variables